Worldwide ecommerce revenue has reached billions.

 Remember when Google Glass didn’t take off the way many of us thought it would?

-While it’s true that a product to augment reality in everyday life didn’t catch on like wildfire, brands and retailers are reviving the concept in 2019 to help with online sales.
+While it’s true that a product to augment reality in everyday life didn’t catch on like wildfire, brands and retailers are reviving the concept to help with online sales.

 Augmented reality is all about empowering the consumer to bring the shopping experience into their home, their car, and even their liquor cabinet!
 For instance, IKEA’s Place app lets shoppers simulate how certain pieces of furniture will fit into a room, BMW has several apps that give consumers the wheel to view and design their very own vehicles, and The Macallan 12 AR Experience app invites consumers to take a (virtual) trip through the production process with a (real) drink in hand.